 RIT’s ASL and Deaf Studies Community Center (RADSCC) has relocated to the first floor of the Wallace Center.
 The RADSCC is a place where faculty, staff, and students can gather to learn about Deaf culture, Deaf heritage, and American Sign Language (ASL).
 The Center serves as a resource for community, national, and international outreach activities that enrich and celebrate the talents and achievements of the Deaf community.
-In addition, the RADSCC supports advocacy and education for Deaf, hard-of-hearing, and hearing individuals.

 One of the initiatives for the fall is the continuation of the Wegmans Healthy Blood Pressure Program.
 This program combines blood pressure screenings with mini consultations to help employees understand their blood pressure number and lifestyle factors that can affect it.
 The screenings take place on campus or at any Wegmans Pharmacy and are confidential.